Spherical trigonometry

 The octant of a sphere is a spherical triangle with three right angles.

-Spherical trigonometry is the branch of spherical geometry that deals with the metrical relationships between the sides and angles of spherical triangles, traditionally expressed using trigonometric functions.
+Spherical trigonometry is the branch of spherical geometry and trigonometry that deals with the metrical relationships between the sides and angles of spherical triangles, traditionally expressed using trigonometric functions.
 On the sphere, geodesics are great circles.
 Spherical trigonometry is of great importance for calculations in astronomy, geodesy, and navigation.

 The origins of spherical trigonometry in Greek mathematics and the major developments in Islamic mathematics are discussed fully in History of trigonometry and Mathematics in medieval Islam.
-The subject came to fruition in Early Modern times with important developments by John Napier, Delambre and others, and attained an essentially complete form by the end of the nineteenth century with the publication of Isaac Todhunter's textbook Spherical trigonometry for the use of colleges and Schools.
+The subject came to fruition in Early Modern times with important developments by John Napier, Delambre and others.
 Since then, significant developments have been the application of vector methods, quaternion methods, and the use of numerical methods.

 Preliminaries

 Eight spherical triangles defined by the intersection of three great circles.

 Spherical polygons

 A spherical polygon is a polygon on the surface of the sphere.
 Its sides are arcs of great circles—the spherical geometry equivalent of line segments in plane geometry.

 Such polygons may have any number of sides greater than 1.
 Two-sided spherical polygons—lunes, also called digons or bi-angles—are bounded by two great-circle arcs: a familiar example is the curved outward-facing surface of a segment of an orange.
 Three arcs serve to define a spherical triangle, the principal subject of this article.
 Polygons with higher numbers of sides (4-sided spherical quadrilaterals, 5-sided spherical pentagons, etc.) are defined in similar manner.
 Analogously to their plane counterparts, spherical polygons with more than 3 sides can always be treated as the composition of spherical triangles.

 One spherical polygon with interesting properties is the pentagramma mirificum, a 5-sided spherical star polygon with a right angle at every vertex.

 From this point in the article, discussion will be restricted to spherical triangles, referred to simply as triangles.